DeiC-HPC/slurmlearning/text/13_array.md

 ---

 When running a so-called embarrassingly parallel job or a series of jobs only differing in program input one should use the Slurm feature called an array job.
-Array jobs allows the user to queue a large number of jobs without overburdening the system with an excessive number of jobs.
+Array jobs allow the user to queue many jobs without overburdening the system with an excessive number of jobs.
-Slurm, generally speaking, is better equibbed to handle a moderate number of medium to large sized jobs than a large number of small jobs.
+Slurm, generally speaking, is better equipped to handle a moderate number of medium to large sized jobs than many small jobs.
-If one does need to run a large number of small jobs, these should be structured as a moderate number of array jobs which Slurm is better equipped to handle.
+If one does need to run many small jobs, these should be structured as a moderate number of array jobs which Slurm is better equipped to handle.

 To define a job as an array job one includes the directive